AES' Proposed rancho viejo battery project

 What you need to know

-Global Fortune 500 energy company AES Corporation has proposed building a utility-scale battery facility less than a mile away from residential areas in an urban-wilderness interface area of Santa Fe County.
-The 570,000 lithium-ion battery cells would be housed in some thirty-eight, 40-foot battery containers.
-The facility would have no personnel on site and be monitored remotely, assisted by automated fire detection and mitigation systems that have a potential 25%+ failure rate.
+The AES Corporation is a global Fortune 500 power company based in Virginia with $45 BILLION in assets and revenue of $12.7 BILLION in 2023 alone.
+They are proposing to build a utility-scale battery storage/solar facility on 724 acres in what is currently zoned as a residential area less than a mile from homes in an urban-wilderness area of Santa Fe County.
+The 570,000 lithium-ion battery cells would be housed in some thirty-eight, 40-foot containers.
+They plan to have 4 workers on site only during business hours and the facility would be monitored remotely by automated fire protection and mitigation systems that have a potential 25%+ failure rate.

-AES’ proposal does include an attached solar array with more than 200,000 panels as well as a 2.5 mile, 50-foot-tall power line and a new 2-acre substation to connect to PNM’s electric grid.
+AES’ proposal does include an attached solar array with more than 205,000 solar panels as well as a 2.3 mile, up to 70-foot-tall high voltage, above ground, transmission line and a new 1-acre substation to connect to PNM’s electric grid.

-The global energy giant's focus on the solar array is an attempt to divert attention away from the very real dangers of a utility-scale battery energy storage system (BESS) surrounded by more than 10,000 homes in three residential communities.
+The global energy giant’s focus on the solar array is an attempt to divert attention away from the very real dangers of a utility-scale battery energy storage system (BESS) surrounded by more than 10,000 homes in Eldorado, Rancho Viejo and Rancho San Marcos.

-With persistently high winds and very high wildfire risk in close proximity to so many homes and more than 20 minutes away from the closest fire response, the worst-case consequences of locating a utility-scale battery facility here are terrifying.
+With persistent and ever increasing high winds, very high wildfire risk, no west-end exit in Eldorado nearest the BESS and more than 20 minutes from adequate fire response and Haz mat personnel, the worst-case consequences of locating a utility-scale battery facility here are terrifying.

 AES is a company with a history of disregarding environmental concerns and dangers.